StephenBin/DS502-AI-Engineer/DS502-1702/MXNET_course/mxnet-week3/README.md

-igit # MXNET week3 - how to do a deep learning project
+# MXNET week3 - how to do a deep learning project

 ## Step 1: Know your goal